 Have you been searching for the best lightweight walking shoes for travel?
-During our 20 years of travel, we've tested and rejected dozens of pairs of shoes.
-In this guide, we share our best tips for choosing travel shoes and reveal the shoes we recommend for you.
+During our 20 years of travel, we’ve tested and rejected dozens of pairs of shoes.
+Read on to get our best tips for choosing find our favourite travel shoes.

-What’s in this guide to the best lightweight walking shoes?
+What’s in our guide to the best lightweight walking shoes?

 2. How many pairs of shoes do you need for travel?